Fatty Acids: Polyunsaturated with

 Infrequently in plants, a double bond is inserted between an existing double bond and the carboxyl group as in the biosynthesis of γ‑linolenic acid in evening primrose and borage seed oils, in which the double bond in position 6 is inserted after those in positions 9 and 12.
 Plant Δ6‑desaturases, sometimes termed 'front-end' desaturases, contain the required donor of reduced equivalents, cytochrome b5, physically fused to the N‑terminus.

-Algae are capable of synthesising C20 and C22 polyunsaturated fatty acids of both the n-6 and n-3 families.
-Obviously, they contain a much wider range of desaturases and elongases than are present in higher plants, and it is apparent that these are distributed between plastids and extra-plastid cellular compartments with involvement of various lipid substrates.
+Algae and lower organisms: C20 and C22 polyunsaturated fatty acids of both the n-6 and n-3 families are synthesised in algae.
+Obviously, they contain a much wider range of desaturases and elongases than are present in higher plants, and it is apparent that these are distributed between plastids and extra-plastid cellular compartments with various lipid substrates.
 Both eukaryotic-like (C20/C20, C18/C18) and prokaryotic-like (C18/C16, C20/C16) species of complex lipids are formed (see our web page on plant galactolipids).
+In marine microalgae, such as Emiliania huxleyi, octadecapentaenoic acid (18:5(n-3)) is synthesised in the plastids and is present only in the glycoglycerolipids, i.e., mono- and digalactosyldiacylglycerols, while DHA is synthesised extraplastidically and is found only esterified to phospholipids.
+Plastids convert stearic acid to 20:5 by an aerobic mechanism through sequential desaturations with a last step of Δ3 desaturation, but oleic acid is not produced extraplastidically, and linoleic and linolenic acids must be provided for conversion to DHA by an anaerobic pathway catalysed by a PUFA synthase.

 Longer-chain polyunsaturated fatty acids can be synthesised by the fungus Mortierella alpina and some mosses.

-In Cyanobacteria, an acyl-lipid desaturase first inserts a double bond on the C-9 of stearic acid linked to position sn-1 of a phospholipid, to form oleate before a series of acyl-lipid desaturases react sequentially to produce 9,12-18:2, 6,9,12-18:3 and 6,9,12,15-18:4.
+In Cyanobacteria, an acyl-lipid desaturase first inserts a double bond at C-9 of stearic acid linked to position sn-1 of a phospholipid, to form oleate before a series of acyl-lipid desaturases react sequentially to produce 9,12-18:2, 6,9,12-18:3 and 6,9,12,15-18:4.
 These enzymes are highly specific for the substrate, which is always a fatty acyl chain esterified to the position sn-1, as well as for the position of insertion of the double bond in the acyl chain.

 6. Biosynthesis of the n-6 Family of Polyunsaturated Fatty Acids in Animals

 In the tissues of higher animals, additional double bonds can only be inserted between an existing double bond and the carboxyl group, as illustrated for Mead's acid above.
 The linoleic acid, which is the primary precursor molecule for the n-6 family of fatty acids, must come from the diet.
-Biosynthesis of polyunsaturated fatty acids requires a sequence of desaturation and chain elongation steps, as illustrated below, and the various enzymes require the acyl-coenzyme A esters as substrates not intact lipids (unlike plants), with the liver as the main organ involved in the process.
+Biosynthesis of polyunsaturated fatty acids occurs mainly in the liver with a sequence of desaturation and chain elongation steps, as illustrated below, and the various enzymes require the acyl-CoA esters as substrates not intact lipids (unlike plants).

-The first step is believed to be rate limiting and involves desaturation with the introduction of a double bond in position 6 by the desaturase FADS2 to form γ‑linolenic acid (6,9,12-18:3 or 18:3(n-6) or GLA), before chain elongation by a two-carbon unit gives 20:3(n‑6), which is converted to arachidonic acid by a Δ5-desaturase (FADS1).
+The first step is believed to be rate limiting with the introduction of a double bond in position 6 by the desaturase FADS2 to form γ‑linolenic acid (6,9,12-18:3 or 18:3(n-6) or GLA), before chain elongation by a two-carbon unit gives 20:3(n‑6), which is converted to arachidonic acid by a Δ5‑desaturase (FADS1).
 This is the main end-product of the process, but two further chain-elongation steps can sometimes occur and yield first 22:4(n‑6) and then 24:4(n‑6), which can be further desaturated by a Δ6‑desaturase to 24:5(n-6).
 At least three elongases, designated ELOVL2, 4 and 5, have been characterized of which ELOVL4 is most active in the retina and ELOVL5 in liver.
 ELOVL4 is responsible for the formation of very-long-chain polyunsaturated fatty acids (up to C38) in brain, retina and testes, and in marine animals (see our web pages on saturated fatty acids for a more detailed discussion of elongases).
 All the enzymes to this stage are located in the endoplasmic reticulum of the cell, but the last fatty acid must be transferred to the peroxisomes for retro-conversion (β‑oxidation) to 22:5(n-6).
 While a recent study reports that direct desaturation of 22:4(n-6) to 22:5(n-6) by a desaturase produced by the FADS2 gene can occur in human cells in vitro, the relative contributions of the two pathways are not known.

 The marine parasitic protozoon Perkinus marinus and at least three other unrelated unicellular organisms synthesise arachidonic acid by an alternative pathway in which elongation of linoleic to 11,14-eicosadienoic acid is followed by sequential desaturation by Δ8- and Δ5‑desaturases.
 These enzymes are now known to be present in mammals, although the extent of their participation in synthesis of polyunsaturated fatty acids in vivo is uncertain.